zoltanctoth/ceu-cloud-class/further-resource_tamas.md

 # Further Resources for the Class

 This focuses on the materials you can pick on to deepen your knowledge in the subjects we covered in the class.

+Furthermore, materials are from free to quite expensive and from beginner level to more advanced.
+It was important to include this, as the students of Data Engineering 3 class were on different levels.

 ## Cloud Computing and AWS